Visiting the Dolomites for the First Time | Ultimate Guide & Top Tips

 I’ve spent months meandering through the region, but I know that, for most people visiting the Dolomites, that’s just not an option.

 If you’re planning to visit the region as part of a more extended trip visiting Italy, then I would allocate at least three days in the Dolomites.
-That’s enough to enable you to get a feel for the region, do one or two of the best day hikes and do a fun activity.
+That’s enough to enable you to get a feel for the region, do one or two of the best day hikes and some of the best things to do.

 For those of you who want to dedicate more time to the area, perhaps doing a longer multi-day hike or just take it a bit slower, then ten days to two weeks is my recommendation.

-Obviously, the longer, the better and if you’re lucky enough to have several weeks to spare, you should take a look at my three week road trip itinerary!
+Obviously, the longer, the better and if you’re lucky enough to have several weeks to spare, you should take a look at my three week road trip itinerary (coming soon)!

 VISITING THE DOLOMITES